DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-continuing-your-professional-development/summer-week-2-induction-tutor-materials.md

 Options may include:

 - knowing who the work was funded or written by
-- checking if the author qualified to comment on the issue
+- checking if the author is qualified to comment on the issue
 - what scale of evidence was collected and how
 - where the research was carried out
 - discussing the evidence with colleagues (in journal clubs, best practice sessions or reading groups) to consider how it relates to their own practice and the pupils they teach